ManuelePasini/slides-markdown/slides/digital_twins.md

 - Optimizing interactions with hardware (e..g., NVMEs SSDs)
 - Compaction algorithms
 - Partitioning: range-partition the disk components (SSTables) of LSM-trees into multiple (usually fixed-size) small partitions.

+## LSM Tree - Partitioning

-  - breaks a large component merge operation into multiple smaller ones.
+- Breaks a large component merge operation into multiple smaller ones.
+- To merge an SSTable from level L into level L + 1:
+  - all overlapping SSTables at level L + 1 are selected;
+  - then merged with it to produce new SSTables still at level L + 1

+- Could be applied to tiered merge policy;
+  - However, each level can contain multiple SSTables with overlapping key ranges.

 ![Partitioning example](https://github.com/ManuelePasini/slides-markdown/blob/master/slides/images/dt/lsm_tree/partitioning.png?raw=true)